Learn, practise and remember the word "Felony" with flashcards, spelling bee and vocabulary quizzes

 "The felony charge was reduced to a misdemeanor as part of a plea deal."

-Detailed Meaning of Felony
+Meaning and Usage of Felony

 Examples of felonies include murder, rape, armed robbery, and grand theft.
 Felonies are considered to be more severe than misdemeanors, which are typically punishable by less than one year in jail.
 The classification of a crime as a felony or a misdemeanor is determined by the laws of the jurisdiction in which the crime is committed.
 In addition to incarceration, a person convicted of a felony may also face other penalties such as fines, probation, and loss of certain rights, such as the right to vote or own a firearm.

-Example Sentences for Felony
+Example Sentences Using Felony

 1. The perpetrator was charged with multiple felonies, including burglary and assault.